 - 2.15.1 Welded tanks All welding shall be in accordance with AWWA D 100 as summarized below. - 2.15.1.1 Tanks may be welded by any process that does not include the application of pressure.
-The welding shall be performed manually, semi-automatically, automatically or by machine welding. - 2.15.1.2 Specifications for each welding procedure shall be qualified in accordance with the rules in ASME Boiler and Pressure Vessel Code, Section IX, except as stated below for horizontal joints and fillet welds.
-The contractor shall conduct tests of the procedures to demonstrate their suitability in making welds that conform to specified requirements. - 2.15.1.3 All welders and welding operators shall be qualified in accordance with ASME Boiler and Pressure Vessel Code, Section IX.
-The contractor shall conduct tests for all welders assigned to manual or semiautomatic welding, and all welding operators assigned to automatic or machine welding, in order to demonstrate their ability to make welds. - 2.15.1.4 The tests shall be as described in ASME Boiler and Pressure Vessel Code, Section IX. - 2.15.1.5 Tests conducted by one contractor shall not qualify a welder or welding operator to do the work for another contractor. - 2.15.1.6 The contractor shall maintain a record of all welders showing the date and results of tests and the identifying mark assigned to each. - 2.15.1.7 For tanks fabricated and erected outside of North America, the certification of welding and welders shall be permitted to be done in according to an equivalent national welding code acceptable to FM Approvals. - 2.15.2 Bolted tanks all welding shall be limited to the shop installation of nozzles, vents, manways, connections and subassemblies. - 2.15.2.1 Welders shall be certified to a nationally recognized welding code acceptable to FM Approvals.
+The welding shall be performed manually, semi-automatically, automatically or by machine welding. - 2.15.1.2 Specifications for each welding procedure shall be qualified in accordance with the rules in ASME Boiler and Pressure Vessel Code, Section IX, except as stated below for horizontal

+- 2.15.1.3 All welders and welding operators shall be qualified in accordance with ASME Boiler and Pressure Vessel Code, Section IX.
+The contractor shall conduct tests for all welders assigned to manual or semiautomatic welding, and all welding operators assigned to automatic or machine welding, in order to demonstrate their ability to make welds. - 2.15.1.4 The tests shall be as described in ASME Boiler and Pressure Vessel Code, Section IX. - 2.15.1.5 Tests conducted by one contractor shall not qualify a welder or welding operator to do the work for another contractor. - 2.15.1.6 The contractor shall maintain a record of all welders showing the date and results of tests and the identifying mark assigned to each. - 2.15.1.7 For tanks fabricated and erected outside of North America, the certification of welding and welders shall be permitted to be done in according to an equivalent national welding code acceptable to the certification agency. - 2.15.2 Bolted tanks all welding shall be limited to the shop installation of nozzles, vents, manways, connections and subassemblies. - 2.15.2.1 Welders shall be certified to a nationally recognized welding code acceptable to the certification agency.